Skylark13/AVSwitcher/README.md

 I have used the Apache license as I wanted a permissive license.

 Note that I have included NVAPI in the source.
 IANAL, but having read the NVAPI license, it seems to imply that I have the right to copy and redistribute it as long as I don't modify it or remove the copyright notices, or try to pass it off as my own work.
-If this is not the case, I can remove it and provide instructions as to where to place the files so that people who want to build AVSwitcher can get it themselves.
+If this is not the case, I can remove it and provide instructions as to where to download it from and where to place the files so that people who want to build AVSwitcher can get it themselves directly from NVidia.
 Just let me know.
 I have made no attempt to infringe on anything by this.